maugdog/thermostat/README.md

     // Create a Thermostat instance
     var thermostat = new Thermostat(thermostatOptions());
-    // Configure the powerswitch to be controlled, and the sensor to provide temperature input data thermostat.powerswitch = yourPowerSwitchObject;
+    // Configure the power switch to be controlled, and the sensor to provide temperature input data thermostat.powerSwitch = yourPowerSwitchObject;
     thermostat.thermoSensor = yourThermoSensorObject;
     // Optional handler can be called after the thermostat takes a temp reading thermostat.afterTempRead = function(sender) { ... };